 Liberal arts majors have been hugely successful in business, government, and technology.
 Some of the most well-known liberal arts majors include the following: Sheila Bair, Federal Deposit Insurance chair; Mario Cuomo, former governor of New York; Michael Eisner, former Walt Disney Company CEO; Anne Mulcahy, former Xerox Corporation CEO; Mitt Romney, former governor of Massachusetts and presidential nominee; Clarence Thomas, U.S. Supreme Court justice; and Ted Turner, CNN founder.

 Humanities is a liberal arts major with a focus on courses from three humanities departments.
 This major can be customized to meet your interests and personal or career goals.
-You will choose to concentrate in three areas from the list on the back of this sheet and have the opportunity to take a variety of courses within those areas of study.
+You will choose to concentrate in three areas from the list below and have the opportunity to take a variety of courses within those areas of study.

 Humanities degree graduates have a variety of skills that make them attractive to prospective employers.
 Career fields pursued by humanities graduates include the following: